 Oversized Barrel - 250L (1 of 2) For this experimental release, we wanted to test the effect that barrel size had on the finished product.
 A typical bourbon barrel holds 200L, and in this experiment we aged bourbon barrels in two larger barrels - 250L and 500L - on the same floor for the same amount of time.
 The results revealed that the 250L had a distinctive flavor profile similar to our control barrels.

-Oversized Barrel - 500L (2 of 2) As the third and final experimental release of 2023, we continued to test the effect that barrel size had on the finished product.
+Oversized Barrel - 500L (2 of 2) For this experimental release, we wanted to test the effect that barrel size had on the finished product.
 A typical bourbon barrel holds 200L, and in this experiment we aged bourbon barrels in two larger barrels - 250L and 500L - on the same floor for the same amount of time.
 The results revealed that the 500L had a lighter finish than the control barrels, altering the balances between the oak and the recipe.